paleajed/EWOCvj2/README.md

   https://www.gyan.dev/ffmpeg/builds/
   You need the ffmpeg-release-full-shared.7z file.
 In the bin directory you find the dll files(for running the program: put them in your build directory), the .lib files (for compiling the program: set the directory in CMakeLists.txt) and the .h files (for compiling the program: set the directory in CMakeLists.txt).
   On Linux, you can compile ffmpeg yourself, with snappy support.
-* the need for rtmidi latest version
+* the need for rtmidi 5.0.0
 Get the source from https://www.music.mcgill.ca/~gary/rtmidi/index.html#download Compile the rtmidi libraries
 * best to use the latest Boost library from: